ubffm/lingframe/lingframe-guide.md

                 sdo:volumeNumber "34" ] ] ;
 ```

-### 3.3.
+### 4.3.
 Description of text corpora

 Text corpora are treated as `bf:Dataset`.
-For a detailed exampled, please see the examples folder.
+For a detailed example, please see the examples folder.

-### 3.4 References to research data
+### 4.4 References to research data

 References to corpora are modelled on `bf:Work` level like
 this: